rennpy/pyondocs/plugin-doc/readme.md

 Use the [plugin web browser](https://vd-plugins.github.io/web/#) for this.

-To get the links of the plugins, tap on their names listed below to open them in your browser (then copy the site url)
+To get the links of the plugins, hold on their names listed below to open the copy link prompt

 ### Suggested plugins